yanboyang713/oldblog/content/posts/IntroductionToStatistics-AppliedAnalytics.md

 Wild, C., M. Pfannkuch, M. Regan, and N. J. Horton.
 2011.
 “Towards more accessible conceptions of statistical inference.”
 Journal of the Royal Statistical Society 174: 247–95. https://doi.org/10.1111/j.1467-985X.2010.00678.x.

+### Exercise (Model One)
+1. If two researchers gather two random samples in the same circumstances, these two samples are likely to vary.
+Which of the following statements best explains why?
+- [ ] The researchers have not sampled correctly.
+- [x] Different samples are made up of different combinations of units from a population, and will therefore always vary to some degree.
+- [ ] The researchers have collected their samples at different time points.
+- [ ] Because no matter how careful they are, the researchers could not use the same method.

+2. Which of the following characteristics is unique to a statistical problem and helps differentiate it from a mathematical problem?
+- [ ] Measurements are assumed to be exact.
+- [ ] The problem can be expressed without a context.
+- [ ] The problem has a unique answer.
+- [x] The anticipation of variation.

+3. During data collection and prior to data exploration, what should you be checking?
+- [ ] Consistency of data collection
+- [ ] Obvious error or issues
+- [ ] Accuracy of data collection
+- [x] All of the above

+4. Variation is all around us, and this is the main reason why statistics is needed.
+Variation exists on many different levels.
+Which of the following is something that does NOT vary?
+- [ ] Students' attitudes towards maths.
+- [ ] The mean age calculated from different samples of a population.
+- [x] The ratio of a circle's circumference to its diameter.
+- [ ] Measurement of an individual's blood pressure.

+5. Match the scale of measurement with the correct example.
++ Nominal - Credit card number
++ Ratio - Forced expiratory volume
++ Ordinal - Energy star ratings
++ Interval - IQ Scores

+6. Which of the following is an example of real or natural variability?
+- [ ] You notice variability in your body weight measurement when using your bathroom scale and the scale in your gym.
+- [ ] Driving to your workplace after leaving home at 10am tends to be faster than leaving at 8am.
+- [ ] Monday train commuting times between your home station and work is around 24 minutes, but it can be as quick as 21 minutes and as long as 27.
+- [ ] Two investigators gather a small sample of 30 adults each and measure their body mass indexes (BMI).
+The mean BMI for each sample is different.

+7. Which of the following is a qualitative variable?
+- [x] Bank account number
+- [ ] Travel time
+- [ ] Energy intake
+- [ ] Wireless signal strength

+8. Which of the following is an interval level measure?
+- [ ] Mass
+- [x] Degrees Fahrenheit
+- [ ] Distance
+- [ ] Length

+9. Statistical inference refers to:
+- [ ] Measuring the population.
+- [ ] Drawing conclusions about a sample using census data.
+- [x] Drawing conclusions about a population using sample data.
+- [ ] Analysing your sample data.

+10. Larger random samples have less sampling error.
+- [x] True
+- [ ] False

+11. Order the stages, from first to last, of the statistical data investigation process.
+1 - Initial questions
+2 - Issues and planning
+3 - Collecting, handling and checking data
+4 - Exploring, interpreting data in contect

+12. Thinking statistically is required during which stages of the statistical data investigation process?
+Select all that apply.
+- [x] Initial questions
+- [x] Issues and planning
+- [x] Collecting, handling and checking data
+- [x] Exploring, interpreting data in context

+13. Which of the following is a major challenge for surveys?
+- [ ] Can only be done online
+- [ ] Unethical
+- [ ] Expensive and time-consuming
+- [x] Response rate

+14. Why do experimental investigations use placebos?
+- [x] People need to think they're getting the treatment because peoples' beliefs and biases can impact results.
+- [ ] Because they are cheaper than the real treatment.
+- [ ] Because placebos are an effective treatment.
+- [ ] So participants don't feel they're missing out.

+15. Why do experimental investigations use randomisation?
+- [ ] To ensure participants are blinded to their allocated group.
+- [x] To help establish baseline equivalence between groups.
+- [ ] To fairly allocate people to the treatment.
+- [ ] To ensure the investigator is blinded.

 ## Model Two - Descriptive Statistics through Visualisation
 ### Learning Objectives
 The learning objectives associated with this module are: